 Incorrect Prescription or Administering of Medicine

-The coordination needed between clerical and intake staff, administrative assistants,records and IT staff, nurses, doctors and interns, pharmacy and other responsible professionals in hospitals and medical clinics is very complex.
-With so many moving parts, a medical workflow can be very prone to contributing to oversites and errors.
-Add to that a breakdown in communication, a failure to follow procedure (which was likely enacted due to a medical mistake in the past), and other human errors, it’s no wonder that medical mistakes are common.
+With so many moving parts, a medical workflow can be very prone to contributing to oversights and errors.
+Add to that a breakdown in communication, and it’s no wonder that medical mistakes are common.